zons-zhaozhy/owl/README.md

 A: See our [Contributing](#-contributing) section for details on how to get involved.
 We welcome contributions of all kinds, from code improvements to documentation updates.

+## Experiment Questions

+**Q: Which CAMEL version should I use for replicate the role playing result?**

+A: We provide a modified version of CAMEL (owl/camel) in the gaia58.18 branch.
+Please make sure you use this CAMEL version for your experiments.

+**Q: Why are my experiment results lower than the reported numbers?**

+A: Since the GAIA benchmark evaluates LLM agents in a realistic world, it introduces a significant amount of randomness.
+Based on user feedback, one of the most common issues for replication is, for example, agents being blocked on certain webpages due to network reasons.
+We have uploaded a keywords matching script to help quickly filter out these errors [here](https://github.com/camel-ai/owl/blob/gaia58.18/owl/filter_failed_cases.py).
+You can also check this [technical report](https://hypnotic-mind-6bd.notion.site/OWL-Optimized-Workforce-Learning-for-General-Multi-Agent-Assistance-in-Real-World-Task-Automation-1d4004aeb21380158749c7f84b20643f?pvs=74) for more details when evaluating LLM agents in realistic open-world environments.

 # 📚 Exploring CAMEL Dependency

 OWL is built on top of the [CAMEL](https://github.com/camel-ai/camel) Framework, here's how you can explore the CAMEL source code and understand how it works with OWL: